bioinsilico/rcsb-embedding-search/README.md

 A web application implementing this method is available at [rcsb-embedding-search](http://embedding-search.rcsb.org).

-If you are only interested in using the model, visit the [rcsb-embedding-model repository](https://github.com/rcsb/rcsb-embedding-model), which provides a minimal setup.
+If you are only interested in using the model for inference, visit the [rcsb-embedding-model repository](https://github.com/rcsb/rcsb-embedding-model), which provides a minimal setup.

 ---